mbriggs/emacs-pager/README.md

 make sure it is executable.
 This will be the thing that accepts the piped data, and sends it to emacs.

-In your `.bashrc` or `.zshrc` file, put something like this
+To use `emacs-pager` as your default pager, set it as your `PAGER` environment variable in your shell init file:

+    export PAGER=emacs-pager

+Or, if you only want emacs-pager to be used from within Emacs (e.g. from shell-mode), put something like this:

     if [ $INSIDE_EMACS ]; then
-        export PAGER="emacs-pipe"
+        export PAGER="emacs-pager"
     elif [ -x "`which less`" ]; then export PAGER="`which less`"
         export LESS="-isR"